 One of my tricks is to rely on key recipes for vegan school lunches.
 Ones that are easy, quick, that my kids love, and that pack well for school lunches.

-I would be lost without our Chickpea Nibbles.
-For years I made Tamari Roasted Chickpeas (from ed&bv), and then I needed a recipe even easier.
-Enter Chickpea Nibbles from PPF.
+I would be lost without Roasted Chickpeas.
+For years I made Tamari Roasted Chickpeas, and then I needed a recipe even easier.
+Enter Chickpea Nibbles from Planted Powered Families.

 I make double and triple batches of these.
-Seriously, my kiddos eat one batch in one sitting – easily.
+Seriously, my kiddos easily eat one batch in one sitting.
 Sometimes I hide away extra for lunches in the fridge, just so they won’t eat them all straight away.

 - 2 14 / 15 oz cans chickpeas rinsed and drained